julian-matthews/information-availability-risk/README.md

 Across three experiments (n=71), we found that information availability has a striking affect on behaviour; **the opportunity to receive non-instrumental information increases the propensity to gamble**.

 However, information availability does not drive behaviour in a simple, linear fashion.
-We used computational modeling to demonstrate that choices were likely driven by anticipatory utility.
+We used computational modeling to demonstrate that decision-making was strongly influenced by anticipatory utility.
 When information might provide a definitive outcome, participants were more inclined to gamble.
 However, when only partial information was available, participants were more inclined to reject the gamble.
 In fact, participants were less likely to accept gambles with partial information than a condition where no information was available at all, an effect that can be interpreted as **information avoidance**.

 > The following plot illustrates the proportion of gambles accepted (**Pr(Accept)**) as a function of non-instrumental information availability (**Informative windows**).
-Group means for each information condition are plotted as black squares.
-Errorbars reflect 95% confidence intervals.
+Group means for each information condition are plotted in black.
+Errorbars reflect within-subject standard error of the mean.
 Individual subject means are plotted in grey for each information condition and experiment.

 ![results]